 The following table shows which MOM runs which script.
-All scripts must be in the TORQUE HOME/mom priv/ directory and be available on every compute node.
-"Mother Superior," as referenced in the following table, is the pbs_mom on the first node allocated, and the term "Sisters" refers to pbs_moms, although note that a Mother Superior is also a sister node.
+All scripts must be in the TORQUE_HOME/mom_priv/ directory and be available on every compute node.
+The "Mother Superior" is the pbs_mom on the first node allocated for a job.
+While it is technically a sister node, it is not a "Sister" for the purposes of the following table.